Looking to invest using a robo-advisor and want to learn more about Questwealth? You’ve come to the right place.

 Questrade is a member of the Canadian Investor Protection Fund (CIPF).
 It means that your account with Questwealth Portfolios is adequately insured.
 In case Questwealth ever goes bankrupt, your capital is protected up to a value of $1 million.

 Questrade also offers free private insurance of an additional $10 million.
 The company is also a member of the Investment Industry Regulatory Organization of Canada (IIROC).
-I think you can consider your investment safe with Questwealth Portfolios.
+You can consider your investment quite safe with Questwealth Portfolios.

 User Reviews for Questwealth

 If you search Reddit for reviews from customers who have used Questwealth, there are plenty of happy customers out there.

 I scoured through the internet to find reviews from customers who have been using Questwealth to see what they have to say so you can have an unbiased look at Questwealth.

 Most people have good things to say about their experience of using Questwealth.
 However, I do share the concerns about an actively managed portfolio compared to a passively managed portfolio and the results it yields: